-In the past, MinAF had requested that international companies that have developed agricultural GE traits submit applications under the law as quickly as possible in order to avoid trade problems.
+In the past, MinAF had requested that international companies that have developed agricultural GE traits submit applications under the law as quickly as possible, after the application has been approved in the country of origin, in order to avoid trade problems.
 However, these companies expressed concerns about the severe yet unclear liability provisions in the law, as well as the vagueness of the application procedures.
 The liability provisions of the law include harsh penalties that may involve lengthy jail terms for unspecified "related parties."
 The law also lacks explicit guidance about what documents are required and how the applications will be evaluated.
 Furthermore, it contains onerous labeling and traceability requirements once the product arrives in Turkey.
 As a result, Turkish agriculture industry associations have submitted the dossiers instead and paid the application fees so they could import the feed needed for the sector.